YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 This history serves to determine the journal sequence numbers through which both instances are synchronized when two instances attempt to connect.
 This journal sequence number is determined by going back in the history of both instance files to find the most recent shared journal sequence number generated by the Originating Instance.
 If the shared journal sequence number matches the current journal sequence number of the replicating instance, the Receiver Server on the replicating instance continues with normal replication.
 Otherwise, a synchronization requires a MUPIP JOURNAL -ROLLBACK -FETCHRESYNC on the Replicating Instance to rollback to a common synchronization point from which the originating instance can transmit updates to allow the Replicating Instance to catch up.

 .. note::
    Proper operation requires the Replication Instance file be consistent with the snapshot of the database files in a backup.
 MUPIP BACKUP -REPLINSTANCE creates a backup of the Replication Instance file.
-Before backing up the replication instance file, you must start the Source Server for the instance at least once .
+Before backing up the replication instance file, you must start the Source Server for the instance at least once.
 If the replication instance file is damaged or deleted, you must create a new instance file, and recreate all downstream Replicating Instances from backups.

 --------------------------------------
 Implementing Replication and Recovery